ibm-cloud-docs/dl/order-nsp.md

 1. Log in to your [{{site.data.keyword.cloud_notm}}](https://{DomainName}/){:external} account and open the **Catalog**.
 1. Select the **Navigation Menu** icon ![Navigation Menu icon](images/menu_icon.png) on the upper left, then click **Hybrid Networking**.
-1. Select **Direct Link** to show the existing IBM Cloud Direct Link connections, if any.
+1. Select **Direct Link**.
+Any existing IBM Cloud Direct Link connections are shown.
 1. Click **Order Direct Link +** in the upper right of the page.
-1. Select the **Direct Link Dedicated** tile.
+1. On the "Select Direct Link Type" page, select **Order Dedicated**.
-1. Complete the following configuration information:
+1. In the order form, complete the following configuration information:
    * Enter a name for your Direct Link Dedicated connection.
    * Select a resource group to create the Direct Link connection and a connection speed.
 The speeds supported for the Direct Link Dedicated offering are 1, 2, 5, and 10 Gbps.
    * Optionally, enter a customer name, carrier name, or both.